met4citizen/TalkingHead/README.md

 <img src="screenshot.jpg" width="512"><br/>

-This is a small side-project featuring a 3D talking head capable of speaking and lip-syncing in Finnish.
-The Talking Head supports markdown and it knows a set of emojis, which it can convert into facial expressions.
+This is a small side-project featuring a 3D talking avatar capable of speaking and lip-syncing in Finnish.
+The Talking Head supports markdown text, subtitles and knows a set of emojis, which it can convert into facial expressions.

-The current version uses [Ready Player Me](https://readyplayer.me/) 3D full-body avatar, [Google Text-to-Speech](https://cloud.google.com/text-to-speech), [ThreeJS](https://github.com/mrdoob/three.js/)/WebGL for 3D rendering, and [Marked](https://github.com/markedjs/marked) markdown parser.
+The current version of the app uses [Google Text-to-Speech](https://cloud.google.com/text-to-speech), [ThreeJS](https://github.com/mrdoob/three.js/)/WebGL for 3D rendering, and [Marked](https://github.com/markedjs/marked) markdown parser.
+The app supports [Ready Player Me](https://readyplayer.me/) full-body 3D avatars (GLB) and can play [Mixamo](https://www.mixamo.com) animations (FBX).

 ### Introduction

 Everything is packaged in one JavaScript class called `TalkingHead` that can be found in the module `talkinghead.mjs`.
-The file `tester.html` is intended for testing, but it also serves as an example of how to initialize and use the class.
+The file `tester.html` is intended for development/testing, but it also serves as an example of how to initialize and use the class.

 **NOTE**: In order too make the avatar speak, you need to add the URL for your own text-to-speech backend that operates as a proxy to the Google Text-to-Speech API.
 Alternatively, it is possible to use Google's original endpoint directly and initialize the class with your own Google Text-to-Speech API key.
 However, it is NOT recommended to include your API key in any client-side code.